On-site Field Trips for Grades K-2

 Students will journey with Gary the Grass Shrimp to meet his friends that live in the Chesapeake Bay.
-Children will learn about animal adaptations, what animals need to survive, and animal communities using animals as a the vehicle to get them there.
-You may custom design your field trip with one of these six activities:
+Children will learn about animal adaptations, what animals need to survive, and animal communities using animals as a the way to get them there.
+You may custom design your field trip with one of these five activities:

 Seining: Students will journey with Gary to explore the types of creatures that live in the nearshore zone of the Bay.
 They will then help gather fish and invertebrates from a seine net and sort them based on their adaptations for moving (swimming, hopping, crawling, floating, and sitting).
 Students will then count their organisms and discuss what they found.

 Blue Crabs: We’ll journey with Gary to meet another invertebrate that is similar but not exactly like Gary himself.
 They will learn the parts of a blue crab, relate our five sense to a blue crab’s five senses, and learn the life cycle of a blue crab to see how baby crabs are alike but not exactly like their parents.
 They will then meet a live blue crab and compare it to mud crabs (smaller crabs) that live in the Bay.
 Students will get to handle the mud crabs and afterwards play a relay game.

 Terrapins: In this station Gary will learn about the difference between land and water turtles, and specifically about the Chesapeake Bay’s unique resident, the diamondback terrapin.
 You’ll visit with a live terrapin and learn about his adaptations for living in the Bay.
 After that you’ll go with Gary on a turtle shell scavenger hunt along one of our trails.